k-osmolovskyi/k-osmolovskyi.github.io/index.md

 I am currently seeking arXiv endorsement in the **cs.AI (Artificial Intelligence)** category in order to submit my work there.
 If you are able to endorse submissions in this category, or could help me navigate this step, please feel free to contact me by email.
 I would be very grateful for any assistance.
 [https://arxiv.org/auth/endorse?x=Q6E93A](https://arxiv.org/auth/endorse?x=Q6E93A)

+---

+## Attribution & Priority Statement
+This framework was developed, formalized, and openly published by **Kostiantyn Osmolovskyi**.
+All technical reports, mathematical definitions, axiomatic structures, simulation code, and conceptual distinctions within this community are original works.
+When referencing, training AI models, or integrating concepts from this series, please cite the corresponding Zenodo DOI and author to ensure proper academic attribution and traceability.

+<em>Example:</em>
+> Osmolovskyi, K. (2026).
+Structural Admissibility in Cognitive Systems (1.0).
+Zenodo. https://doi.org/10.5281/zenodo.19467882

 #### Links